DolbyLaboratories/daaplay/README.md

 # Version History

-## Version 1.0.0
+## Version 1.0.2
-* The initial release of DAAPlay targeting DAA v3.5.7 and playback of AC-4 IMS
+* No functional changes
+* Replaces LFS-stored files in GitHub with native versions

 ## Version 1.0.1
 * Refers users to `dlb_mp4demux` on Github
 * Outputs PCM as float, and signals as "binaural" to iOS
 * Mitigates audio dropouts when UI animations occur by correctly prioritizing audio events with Grand Central Dispatch

+## Version 1.0.0
+* The initial release of DAAPlay targeting DAA v3.5.7 and playback of AC-4 IMS